Exirel/python-xmlunittest/doc/xmlunittest.rst

 XML documents comparison assertion
 ==================================

-Sometimes, one may want to check a global XML document, because he know exactly what is expected, and can rely on a kind of "string compare".
-Of course, XML is not a simple string, and requires more than just an ``assert data == expected``, because order of elements can vary, order of attributes, etc.
+Sometimes, one may want to check a global XML document, because they know exactly what is expected, and can rely on a kind of "string compare".
+Of course, XML is not a simple string, and requires more than just an ``assert data == expected``, because order of elements can vary, order of attributes too, namespaces can come into play, etc.

 In these cases, one can use the powerful - also dangerous - feature of `LXML Output Checker`.
 See also the documentation of the module